patches

 101st Shoulder Patches

-There are so many myths and variations of the airborne patches, I thought it only fair that they get there own page, lets start with the 101st Infantry Division Patch.
+There are so many myths and variations of the airborne patches that I thought it only fair that they get their own page.
+Let's start with the 101st Infantry Division Patch.
 The first and most important thing to know is that there are over a dozen different manufactures of wartime time patches.
-These were made in the US and in the UK, most have minor differences, other have some big differences.
-All, however are correct in that you would simply be issued a patch, or you could purchase spare patches from the PX.
+These were made in the U.S. and in the UK, most have minor differences, other have some major differences.
+All, however, are correct in that you would simply be issued a patch, or you could purchase spare patches from the PX.
 The type 8 was made under instruction of one officer and he had enough made for every officer at that time to purchase some.
 Eventually the left overs went down the ranks to the other troopers.
-Richard Winters wore this type of patch, it is very distinctive.
+Richard Winters wore this type of patch; it is very distinctive.

-Right... back to basics, if you have a patch already.
-Unless it is either an original or from Green Army Productions, it is almost certainly 100% shit.
+Right... back to basics, if you already have one or more patchs, unless they are an original, or from Green Army Productions, or Patch King, they are almost certainly 100% shit.
 Best case situation is that it might be good enough to go on a spare shirt.
-If you don't understand the difference between a good copy and a crap one then I can only advise you to start doing some research, 'Eagle Patch Corner' on the 'Bando' website is a good starting point, then to buy a book on them which does highlight all the minor differences.
-Or wait until our own books is finished and published as it includes the information and more that you'll need.
-You can ask me if a patch is OK and I will simply tell you, "yes" or "burn it", but I am not going to go into the minor points of eyes, beak shape, neck size when you have the information you need; it is usable or it is not.
+If you don't understand the difference between a good copy and a crap one then I can only advise you to start doing some research; 'Eagle Patch Corner' on the 'Bando' website is a good starting point; then to buy a book on patches which does highlight all the minor differences.
+Or get a copy of the Miss Drop 44 book '101 Paratrooper in Normandy (3rd Edition)' as it includes the information and more that you'll need.
+You can ask me if a patch is OK and I will simply tell you, "Yes" or "burn it", but I am not going to go into the minor points of eyes, beak shape, neck size when all the information you need it out there for you; your patch is either usable or it is not.

 2. Learn the differences between fakes, reproductions and wartime originals and then, and only then; buy an original.
 Just because a dealer says its original... doesn't make it so.